lucboudreau/apcupsd2mqtt/README.md

 ## Yet Another apcupsd2mqtt project

 This is a fork of bt-mqtt-gateway from github.com/zewelor.
 It was hacked to run apcupsd in a docker container and also report metrics on MQTT.
-The apcupsd process runs on localhost and needs access to the USB device where the APC is connected.
+The apcupsd process runs on localhost and needs access to the USB device where the APC UPS is connected.

+* Runs apcupsd daemon in the docker container.
+* Connects to MQTT.
+* Adds discovery MQTT messages for Home Assistant to auto configure the sensors.
+* Supports LWT messages for live status.
+* Can gracefully shutdown the host when the UPS is depleted.

 ## Docker Compose

 For docker compose, use roughly this setup.
 Make sure to map the USB device correctly.
+The privileged attribute and system_bus_socket mount are required for graceful shutdown.
+Use ``DEBUG=true`` for a more verbose log output in ``docker logs``.

 ```
 version: '3.7'